-During the financial year to 31 January 2019 parkrun Global has focused on supporting existing parkrun events, enabling new events to commence once initial funding is obtained and investigating and seeking out new technology and improved systems internally that will help to reduce the costs of providing parkruns going forward and maintaining the free status that exists.

-With the increase in numbers of both events and participation overall costs have risen over the period to £3,475,390 (2018 £2,793,926) and the Trustees continually seek to expand revenue streams to assist with the overall funding required to enable parkrun events to be run at no cost to the participant.
-In the current period funding from all sources increased to £4,311,480 (2018 £2,867,200).
-However a large percentage of the overall funding is restricted in terms of what the trustees can apply these funds to and as such they constantly seek to increase unrestricted funds.

-The restricted income related to Charitable activities disclosed within the statement of financial activities includes all income to which the charity is entitled to as at the end of the year, but may not have received, and it should be noted that £800,000 of funding provided by Sport England has only partially been expensed in the current period, with the balance to be used in the current period.
-This significant source of funds helps explain the significant increase in overall income and in particular restricted income in the year.
+During the financial year to 31 January 2020 parkrun Global has focused on supporting existing parkrun events, enabling new events to commence once initial funding is obtained and investigating and seeking out new technology and improved systems internally that will help to reduce the costs of providing parkruns going forward and maintaining the free status that exists.
+With the increase in numbers of both events and participation, overall costs have risen over the period to £4,549,499 (2019 £3,475,390).
+The Trustees continually seek to expand revenue streams to assist with the overall funding required to enable parkrun events to be run at no cost to the participant.
+In the current period funding from all sources increased to £5,137,569 (2019 £4,311,480).
+However, a large percentage of the overall funding is restricted in terms of what the trustees can apply these funds to and as such they constantly seek to increase unrestricted funds.
+The restricted income related to Charitable activities disclosed within the statement of financial activities includes all income to which the charity is entitled to as at the end of the year, but may not have received, and it should be noted that £1,000,000 of funding provided by Sport England has only partially been expensed in the current period, with the balance to be used in the next period.

-Trustees believe that in the current period income from the new "parkrun forever" initiative will help boost funding to cover the increasing level of costs and this together with existing income streams means they have no concerns about the charity's ability to continue as a going concern.

-Being a relatively new charity the trustees continue to implement and improve reporting procedures to enable them to monitor not only general overheads but also costs associated with restricted funds.

-The group has net assets of £1,174,071 (2018: £288,550), represented by General funds of £129,096 and Restricted funds of £1,044,975.
-(2018: General £1,660 and Restricted £286,890)

-The trustees are pleased with the improved unrestricted reserves position £129,006 (2018 £1,660) at the end of the financial year and they are seeking to improve this amount to ensure that any short term falls in income are sufficiently covered.
-The trustees constantly monitor cashflow requirements and although the cash held at the end of the year was down slightly £159,473 (2018 £228,856), this was boosted on the first day of the new year by £200,000 from Sport England that had been delayed due to administrative reasons.

-As mentioned above the increase in funding from Sport England has significantly boosted the restricted funds available at the end of the year.
-Funds provided through parkrun donations continue to help fund costs at individual events the trustees are grateful for the continued support from the participants themselves.
-At the year end funds of £316,911 (2018 £233,567) were available to support specific funding requirements going forward.
+Being a relatively new charity, the trustees continue to implement and improve reporting procedures to enable them to monitor not only general overheads but also costs associated with restricted funds.
+The group has net assets of £1,762,141 (2019 £1,174,071), represented by Unrestricted funds of £393,547 and Restricted funds of £1,368,594.
+(2019: Unrestricted £129,096 and Restricted £1,044,975) The trustees are pleased with the significant improvement of the unrestricted reserves position £393,547(2019 £129,006) at the end of the financial year and they are seeking to improve this amount to ensure that any short term falls in income are sufficiently covered.
+The trustees constantly monitor cash flow requirements and are pleased to see the cash held at the end of the year has increased to £406,314 (2019 £159,473).
+Funds provided through parkrun donations continue to help support costs at individual events.
+The trustees are grateful for the continued support from the participants themselves.
+At the year end, an increase in funds to £361,455 from the 2019 position of £316,911, were available to support individual event specific funding requirements going forward.

 The charity provides advice, guidance, training and technical support to all new parkrun events.
 In the past IT costs in terms of laptops, timers and bar code scanners has been significant.
-In the current year the trustees are pleased that the technology now exists for parkrun events to be handled entirely through the use of a new mobile App.
-This will significantly reduce the ongoing maintenance costs that existed for all parkruns.
-Now that the App has been fully tested in Germany it will be promoted for use elsewhere and the trustees have been able to reduce their estimate of ongoing support costs in the area and this resulted in the related income from start up events being boosted in the year.

-The trustees continued to ensure that anybody taking part in a parkrun event is well supported in case of any emergency that may arise.
-To this end they have continued with a policy of placing AED's (Automatic External Defibrillators) within close proximity of all parkrun events and costs of over £45,000 has been incurred this year in addition to the £200,000 already spent in earlier years on AED's.
+As new events continue to increase and the potential cost of maintaining this legacy hardware cost at over 2000 events becomes more significant, a greater focus has been placed on developing technological solutions that mitigate against this future cost.
+During 2018 a mobile phone app was developed to replace elements of expensive hardware which has significantly reduced the ongoing costs, roll out of the app has in 2019 into larger parkrun territories has been successful and significant, parkrun continues to invest in the app technology to improve volunteer accessibility and experience.

-Reserves policy and going concern
+Reserves policy